Here at Austin Air we’re keeping it simple!

 Another term you may have come across is ‘CFM’ or ‘Cubic Feet Per Minute’.
 This refers to how much air passes through an air purifier every minute.
 Standard size Austin Air Purifiers measure up to 250 CFM.
 But on its own, this doesn’t mean a lot to the layperson.
 In real life, it makes sense to focus on the number of air exchanges taking place in a room every hour.
 To minimize risk, we should be aiming for at least 3 air exchanges per hour.
 In an average size room of around 250 sq. ft, a standard size Austin Air Purifier delivers more than 7 air exchanges every hour on its highest setting, and even on medium, the numbers are still pretty impressive, at close to 4 air exchanges per hour.

-The amount of HEPA makes a difference
+The amount of Certified HEPA Material makes a difference

 So the big question…How efficient are we?

 To determine how efficient our units are at removing the smallest particles, such as viruses and bacteria, we must look closely at all the data combined.
-This includes particle size, the amount of HEPA we use and the rate at which the air passes through our units.
+This includes particle size, the amount of Certified HEPA Material we use and the rate at which the air passes through our units.

 Taking all factors into account, we are confident that our units are 99.9996% efficient at removing the smallest size (0.05 micron) particles.